simonstl/mediekey/README.md

 # mediekey
-# Windows Keyboard layout for entering old books with the HP SK806a French-Canadian keyboard.
+# Windows keyboard layout extending Canadian French, for entering old books

 If you're used to English-language keyboards but need to enter texts with lots of foreign characters, Mediekey plus a $20 [HP French-Canadian SK806a keyboard](https://www.newegg.com/p/0GA-0012-006F5?Item=9SIAJCJ8HH2056) or $24 [Dell KB216T C36YV](https://www.newegg.com/p/0GA-002N-005Y7).
 You'll also need the (free but not open source) [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339) 1.4 (MKLC).
 Mediekey provides a Windows keyboard layout for the Canadian French layout that you can compile and install as part of Français (Canada) language support.